2026 Chancellor’s Indigenous Research Fellow

 “I am truly excited to see such a diverse and passionate group join our institution.
 These fellows are not only pioneering research in their respective fields but are also contributing significantly to addressing global challenges,” she said.

-“At UTS, we pride ourselves on undertaking world-class research that delivers economic, social, and cultural prosperity in the communities where we live and work.”
+“At UTS, we pride ourselves on undertaking world-class research that delivers economic, social, and cultural prosperity in the communities where we live and work.

 “The work of this cohort epitomises the forward-thinking, innovative spirit we champion at UTS.”

-The fellows receive a four-year contract appointment, project funding of up to $50,000, and a suite of additional support to advance their research.
+Each fellow receives a four-year contract appointment, project funding of up to $50,000, and a suite of additional support to advance their research.

 Dr Callum Richard Clayton-Dixon

-Project Title: Kyūna Wangana, Kyūna Uyina – ‘Understanding Country, Speaking Country’: Reclaiming Lingo From Place
+Project: Kyūna Wangana, Kyūna Uyina – ‘Understanding Country, Speaking Country’: Reclaiming Lingo From Place

 Summary: Dr Callum Clayton-Dixon’s project, Kyūna Wangana, Kyūna Uyina – ‘Understanding Country, Speaking Country’, aims to take Anēwan language revitalisation into its next stage through the mapping, deciphering, and (re)learning of traditional place names across the high-country of southern New England.
 By reconnecting names to their places, meanings, and cultural contexts, the project will regenerate suppressed knowledge systems and re-establish foundations for future generations to speak, sing, and understand Country through language rooted in place-based knowledge and tradition.